mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 * PopulateTableErrorsWithFailed.flow
 * PopulateTableErrorsWithReject.flow

-Both utilities invoke the internal **PopulateTableErrors.flow** to populate data on errors into the **task_exe_error_detailed** table.
+Both utilities invoke the internal **PopulateTableErrors.flow** to populate data about errors into the **task_exe_error_detailed** table.
 The difference between the utilities is that PopulateTableErrorsWithFailed.flow is set on a session level:

 ~~~
 ENTITY_STATUS = failed